YuanMaSa/aws-well-architected-framework/cloudformation/datalake_quickstart_lab_301/README.md

 ### Clean-Up Operation Procedures

-* Find the S3 Bucket for Redshift which was created by CloudFormation template.
+* Find the S3 Bucket for the data lake which was created by CloudFormation template.
     * (e.g., datalake-lab-bucket-ver6689)

 * Delete all object in the bucket and make sure the bucket is empty